 Sustainability: Employ responsible business practices and demonstrate respect for our environment

-Compassion: Practice tolerance and show conviction for the equal value of all people
+Compassion: Demonstrate a conviction for the equal value of all people

 Innovation: Encourage creativity, resourcefulness, and new ways of thinking